-The next task was using Boob Tape so a couple of the girls in the bridal party could go braless.
+The next task was using Boob Tape (we love this woman-owned brand!) so a couple of the girls in the bridal party could go braless.
 The first question I ask is whether or not they have lotion or oil on.
 If so, I always recommend using our alcohol wipes to have really clean, dry and residue free skin.
 After some trial and error we got them all taped and ready to get dressed.
 I also made sure to use my mini scissors from my sewing kit to get the most precise cut on all hanger loops and trim any loose threads from dresses and suit jackets.

 In the meantime, I was pulled in a few other directions...

 1. The bride needed one side of her hair fixed with a couple bobby pins, so I grabbed the hair and pin kit to fix her up.
 (We've designed our Pin Kit with bobby pins to match most hair colors so brides can grab and go.)

 2. She also had a beautiful pair of pearl and crystal drop earrings, but one of the pearls had come off so I used the Krazy Glue to put it back together.
 We include disposable gloves in The Bride Kit to protect skin and nails if glue is needed in a pinch!